EugZol/datacaster/README.md

 b) this hash will contain keys listed in `transform_to_hash` definition;
 c) value of these keys will be: initial value (*not the corresponding key of it, the value altogether*) transformed with the corresponding validator/type;
 d) if any of the values from c) happen to be `Datacaster.absent`, this value *with its key* is removed from the resultant hash;
-e) if the initial value happens to also be a hash, all its keys, except those which had been transformed, are merged to the resultant hash.
+e) if the initial value happens to also be a hash, all its unvalidated (unused) keys are merged to the resultant hash.

 `transform_to_hash` will return ValidResult if and only if all transformations return ValidResults.